hit-ustc/Interview-tutorials/README.md

-#About Project
+#About Repo

-This project is mainly to collect some learning materials and interview questions, it contains `C/C++`, `Objective-C`, `Python`, `Machine Learning`, `Algorithm`and so on.
-This project is only for learn to study, without any commercial use.
+This repository mainly collects some learning materials and interview questions, it contains `C/C++`, `Objective-C`, `Python`, `Machine Learning`, `Algorithm`and so on.
+The repository is only for learn to study, without any commercial use.

 Thanks to the people who wrote these techniques!